wessberg/DI-compiler/README.md

 ## Changelog:

+**v1.0.12**:

+- Fixed a bug.

 **v1.0.11**:

-- Built-in constructors (for example "Proxy" or anything that is a native part of the environment) can now be added as services too.
+- Built-in constructors can now be added as services too.

 **v1.0.10**: